Thaeimos/aws-terraform/README.md

 List the ready features here:

 - Infrastructure as code.
+Multiple environments to support different infrastructure choices.
 - Monorepo.
+We have one folder for each application (Frontend and backend) and one folder for the infrastructure creation.
 - Docker utility with all the commands and tools needed.
     - Use user's defined service account if present.
 Otherwise resort to default service account.
 - IAM read-only users.
 Use this [link to connect](https://incode-test.signin.aws.amazon.com/console) to the account with the credentials provided.
 The code is in this [separated terraform file](/infra-as-code/environments/test/users.tf).